 Do something nice for someone

 Giving back or doing something nice for someone is the quickest way to make yourself feel good (it may sound selfish, but it’s far from).
 If you don’t know what to do for someone, go look at a charity that you’ve always wanted to contribute to, and contribute.
 Or tell a colleague or partner just how much you appreciate all their hard work.
-Sometimes it’s the little things that count.
+Sometimes it’s the little things that count on finding your path on how to be happy.
+If all else fails, do something nice for you.

 Bring home flowers